yashsri2802/random-joke-webapp/README.md

 3. Simple and interactive UI.

-4.Button to load the next joke instantly
+4. Button to load the next joke instantly

 # 🛠️ Technologies Used :